The Cat and the Bat: Zoë Kravitz to Join Pattinson in “The Batman”

 I put it on.
 I remember saying to Matt, ‘It does feel quite transformative!’
 He was like, ‘I would hope it does!
 You’re literally in the Batsuit.’
 You do feel very powerful immediately.
 And it’s pretty astonishing, something that is incredibly difficult to get into, so the ritual of getting into it is pretty humiliating.
 You’ve got five people trying to shove you into something.
 Once you’ve got it on, it’s like, ‘Yeah, I feel strong, I feel tough, even though I had to have someone squeezing my butt cheeks into the legs.

 Where do we apply for that job?
-In lieu of that, enjoy a gallery of photos from Pattinson’s Variety shoot below, and let us know in the comments what you think of our newest Bat and Cat!
+Let us know in the comments what you think of our newest Bat and Cat!